 SPED 412 - Intensive Intervention in Literacy (4)

 Students examine assessment, curriculum and methodology for providing intensive intervention in literacy to students with language-based learning differences.
 Thirty hours of assigned practicum included.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: ELED 324, ELED 326, SPED 210, SPED 211, and SPED 312, or consent of department chair.